ia-toki/osn-2018/osn-2018-pajel/description-en.md

 - N = 100
 - P = 137
-- There are no clues with colot 'B'.
+- There are no clues with color 'B'.

 #### osn-2018-pajel_6.in